forax/smartass/doc/guide.md

    an exception in SmartAss).

- * Symbols
+ * Local variable and Symbols

-   In fact, a text between quotes (') is not always a String literal and you can create a String literal without using quotes.
-   SmartAss has the concept of symbol, a symbol is a sequence of characters that can be a local variable, a Klass literal or a String literal.

-   By example, in the following code the symbol a denote a local variable
+   A local variable exists from the first time the variable is assigned to the last time the local variable is read.
    ```
-   a = 3
+   a = 2      // a is created
-   print(a)   // prints 3
+   b = a      // b is created then a is destroyed
+   print(b)   // b is destroyed
    ```

+   If a local variable is read without being assigned, SmartAss consider that the variable is a symbol, a reference to a String or a Klass.
-   while in this code the symbol a denote a String
+   By example, in the code below, 'a' is considered as a String not a local variable.
    ```
    print(a)   // print a
    ```
-   because there is not declaration of a local variable 'a' in the current environment.

-   Another example, in the following code
+   The same mechanism when calling a method, by example
    ```
    result = sum(3, 4)
    ```
-   sum() is a method call with sum a String literal and
+   call the method 'sum' of this while the code below calls the lambda stored in 'sum'

    ```
-     lambda = (a, b: a + b)
+   sum = (a, b: a + b)
-     sum = lambda
    result = sum(3, 7)
    ```
-   is a lambda call with sum a local variable.

-   A symbol can also denote a Klass literal, that can be used to create an instance of a class.
-In the following code, Book is a String in the first line and a Klass in the 4th line.
+   A symbol can also denote a Klass literal, that can be used to create an instance of a Klass.
+In the following code, Book is a String in the first line and a Klass in the 4th line because a call to 'class' register the newly created Klass in the environment.
    ```
    class(Book | author, title:
    )